The Hardy Faculty Fellow Award competition is suspended for FY2017.

-Applications are invited for one year appointment to the Faculty Fellows Program beginning June 1, 2017.
+Applications are generally invited during the winter for a one-year appointment to the Faculty Fellows Program beginning in June.

 An appointment to the Fellows Program offers many advantages, including: (1) resources for programmatic research; (2) an opportunity to develop a new research program; and (3) capacity to leverage external funding.